inmanta/inmanta-core/docs/administrators/support.rst

                     inmanta-support-tool --config-dir /etc/inmanta/inmanta.dir collect-full

-        2.Using the web-console:
+        2. Using the web-console:

-            You will find a button 'Download support archive' at the right top of the 'Home > Status' page.
+        Use the ``Download support archive`` button at the right top of the ``Home > Status`` page.
         By clicking this button the support archive will be downloaded.

     2. Classify the severity of the incident